Quit Smoking Cold Turkey: Does It Work?

 When to Get Help

-If youâve tried cold turkey two or more times and it hasnât stuck, please stop punishing yourself and try a different approach.
-Thereâs a famous line in recovery circles: âInsanity is doing the same thing over and over and expecting a different result.â
+If youâve tried cold turkey two or more times and it hasnât stuck, stop punishing yourself and try a different approach.
+Thereâs a line that circulates in recovery circles: âInsanity is doing the same thing over and over and expecting a different result.â